 When the edge type is outline, in place of the edge fill signal, the selected key fill signal fills the outline, and elsewhere remains as the background.

-Carry out the following operation, depending on the selection in step 4.
+Press [Matte Adjust] to display the Matte Adjust menu, and carry out the color matte adjustment for a single color or two-color combination.
+Select whether to use a single color or two-color combination for the color matte in the <Edge Matte> group.